 What Is Juche’s universality?

 “As a matter of fact, we cannot deny the historic exploits and experience of the Soviet Union which built socialism for the first time in the world.
 However the experience of the Soviet Union in socialist construction is, in every point, the reflection of the then historical conditions and the concrete situation of the Soviet Union.
 The experience the Soviet Union had gained in the course of building socialism single-handed for the first time in the world, surrounded by the imperialists, can hardly accord fully with the specific situation of other countries.
 If the existing experience is considered absolute and accepted dogmatically, it is impossible to build socialism properly, as the times change and the specific situation of each country is different from another.
-Several East European countries, notwithstanding, transplanted Soviet-style-socialism on their lands as it was, thus making it impossible for socialism to display its advantages to the full.”Kim Jong-Il, Socialism of Our Country is a Socialism of Our Style as Embodied by the Juche idea, 1990
+Several East European countries, notwithstanding, transplanted Soviet-style-socialism on their lands as it was, thus making it impossible for socialism to display its advantages to the full.”Kim Jong-Il, Socialism of Our Country is a Socialism of Our Style, 1990

 In other words, a commonly held belief within the DPRK was that socialism cannot be applied mechanically.
 The experience of every country is different from another, thus requiring a different application of socialism to suit their conditions.
-Juche can be viewed as universally insofar as it is an abstract conception of humanity as a whole.
-The specific application of Juche, however, can still not be mechanically applied to any other country.
+This ideology can be viewed as universally insofar as it is an abstract conception of humanity as a whole.
+The specific application of the ideology, however, can still not be mechanically applied to any other country.
 The Korean experience and conditions bring their own particular hurdles.
 This may be why North Korea had strong relations with many socialist countries that had an entirely different theory and practice.
 From Tito’s Yugoslavia to Ceausescu’s Romania and Burnham’s Guyana..